-There are so many dog breeds out there, recognizing them all and understanding their differences can be extremely difficult.
-For example, “Italian Greyhound” compared to a “Greyhound” can be even more confusing because they sound like they should be the same breed.
+There are so many dog breeds out there, that recognizing them all and understanding their differences can be extremely difficult.
+For example, an “Italian Greyhound” compared to a “Greyhound” can be even more confusing because they sound like they should be the same breed.

 In reality, there are significant differences between these two dogs.
 The Italian Greyhound is much smaller, but they are not miniature Greyhounds.
 In fact, they have almost entirely separate ancestries.

 So, what are the differences between these two dogs?
 We will cover them from top to tail in this article.

 At a Glance